Skip to main content

 What financial information do you need from me?

-Once you receive an offer of a place at Magdalene, you will be sent the College Financial Information Requirements form (CFIR).
-The CFIR asks you for full and accurate details of the source(s) of your funding for both your fees and living expenses.
-You must provide supporting third-party evidence of the source(s) of funding.
-Copies of the CFIR documents can be viewed below:
+Once you receive an offer from Magdalene, you will be sent the College Financial Information Requirements form (CFIR).
+This form requires full details and supporting evidence of your funding sources for fees and living expenses.

 What happens if I withdraw after accepting my offer?
 Will I be charged?

-If you withdraw from your place at the University before the start of term your advance payments will be returned to you.
-International students should be aware of exchange rates and bank charges that may affect the amount returned.
-We can only return payments to the bank account from which we received them.
+If you withdraw before the start of term, your advance payments will be refunded.
+International students should note that exchange rates and bank charges may affect the amount returned.
+Refunds can only be sent to the original payment account.

 When should I come to Cambridge?